-Addressing financial questions and issues especially during this coronavirus crisis is complicated.
+Addressing the financial questions and issues especially during this coronavirus crisis is complicated.
 The financial uncertainty of these unprecedented times has exacerbated these types of financial issues for those who are about to be, or are already divorced.
-If you have questions about how to address these and other financial issues during your divorce or need to seek a modification of alimony or support, contact Jan L. Bernstein, jbernstein@phillipsnizer.com, or Lindsey de Stefan, ldestefan@phillipsnizer.com, at Phillips Nizer, LLP, 433 Hackensack Avenue, Suite 803, Hackensack, New Jersey 07601, (201) 487-3700.
+If you have questions about how to address these and other financial issues during your divorce or need to see a modification of alimony or support, please contact us.